 Dr. Valentina Fossati Hunts for the Biomarkers Behind MS

-What They Found: Using machine learning techniques, the team identified potential biomarkers indicating activity of different cell types in MS. Specifically, these biomarkers suggested that activity of toxic astrocytes (a type of support cell in the brain) could help drive the disease, and that this toxicity could be triggered by cells called microglia, the immune cells of the brain.
+What They Found: Using machine learning techniques, the team identified potential biomarkers indicating activity of different cell types in multiple sclerosis.
+Specifically, these biomarkers suggested that activity of toxic astrocytes (a type of support cell in the brain) could help drive the disease, and that this toxicity could be triggered by cells called microglia, the immune cells of the brain.
 Human stem cell-derived oligodendrocytes generated at NYSCF were used to build the training dataset, which was then compared to the cerebrospinal fluid samples.

 Cerebrospinal fluid biomarkers link toxic astrogliosis and microglial activation to multiple sclerosis severity.